-

 François Dabis

 François Dabis is a Doctor of Medicine, Professor of Epidemiology at the School of Public Health (ISPED) at the University of Bordeaux.
-He has more than 30 years of experience in research on HIV epidemiology and prevention and global health.
+He has more than 35 years of experience in research on global health, and more specifically on HIV epidemiology and prevention, viral hepatitis, sexual diseases, maternal and child’s health, and health systems.

-François Dabis was President of Coordinated Action No. 12 of the French National Agency for Research on AIDS and Viral Hepatitis (ANRS) from 2003 to 2015, in charge of the Agency’s scientific programme in countries with limited resources.
-From 2003 to 2012, he was President of the Scientific Council of the National Institute for Health Surveillance (INVS).
-To date, he has published 676 articles in international journals (Source: PubMed/Medline) and numerous book chapters and his H index is 66 (Source: Web of Science).
+François Dabis chairs the second roadmap (2021-2024) of the national sexual health Strategy.
+He also advises the French Governement on the WHO Academy and on teaching global health.
+To date, he has published 795 articles in international journals (Source: PubMed/Medline) and numerous book chapters and his H index is 83 (Source: Web of Science).
 François Dabis published at the end of 2012 as Coordinating Editor a reference book in French on Field Epidemiology.

 Annabel Desgrées du Loû